-The purpose is to make the code comprehensible and minimize the time a developer has to travesrse through obscure libraries trying to understand what a specific call flow actually does.
+The reason for minimizing external module usage is to make the code comprehensible and minimize the time a developer has to travesrse through obscure libraries trying to understand what a specific call flow actually does.

 The entire reference implementation (as of the first alpa release) is 2800 lines of code, broken down into six standalone modules and one library of shared primitive functions.